Far-Right Activist Charles Johnson Has Sued Twitter Over His Suspension

 In a lawsuit filed in California Superior Court in Fresno on Monday, Johnson’s attorney Robert E. Barnes claims that the microblogging service banned his client for his political views, violating his right to free speech and breaking its contract with him in the process.
 In addition, the suit seeks millions of dollars of relief for alleged damage to Johnson’s media businesses.
 It was the second lawsuit filed today by a conservative activist against a tech superpower, following ex-Googler James Damore's suit against his former employer.

-“This is going to be a very serious case over the freedom of the internet,” Johnson told BuzzFeed News, “And whether people have the right to say what they mean and mean what they say.”
+“This is going to be a very serious case over the freedom of the internet,” Johnson told BuzzFeed News.
+“And whether people have the right to say what they mean and mean what they say.”

 Informed of the suit before it was filed, Twitter declined to comment on pending litigation.